jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 In this post, we will:

+1. Mathematically understand the difference between Ordinary Linear & Generalized Linear Models.
 1. Mathematically understand the concept of "going Bayesian" (Probabilistic Modelling).
 2. Explore Generalized Linear Models (GLM) & break down the mathematics of FBProphet's GLM.
 3. Build our own version in Python with additional flexibility & creative concepts added, utilizing *PyMC3* instead of *Stan* (like fbprophet does) as backend sampling.

+---
-# 1. Bayes' Theorem & Going Bay
+## 1. Bayes' Theorem & Going Bayesian
 Linearity is the foundational language that explains the totality of composition for any reality we are trying to model, as linear regression becomes the basis for the overarching factor-modeling technique in the modern data-driven world, especially neural network models in Machine Learning.